 Teresa Mavica, one of the co-founders of the V-A-C foundation became the commissar of the pavilion, whereas the curator is an Italian experimental architect, former partner of the OMA – Office for Metropolitan Architecture (Rem Koolhaas’ bureau), Ippolito Pestellini Laparelli.

-In parallel with the pavilion’s renovation, an active cultural programme took place (and still takes place) with the participation of cinema, as well as a videogames, musical groups, media, and others.
+In parallel with the pavilion’s renovation, an active cultural programme took place (and still takes place) with the participation of cinema, as well as a videogames, musical groups, media, etc.

-The building of the newly reconstructed pavillion looks fresh and great, seemingly awaiting next year Art Biennale in order to fill up with meaning.
+The building of the newly reconstructed pavillion looks fresh and great, seemingly awaiting next year Art Biennale to fill up with meaning.